gilgoldzweig/Gencycler/README.md

 # Gencycler
 [![](https://jitpack.io/v/GilGoldzweig/Gencycler.svg)](https://jitpack.io/#GilGoldzweig/Gencycler)
-### Gencycler works in compile time so no runtime performance impact,
+### Gencycler is a compile time processor so no runtime performance impact,
 Gencycler will generated a readable multi view type RecyclerView Adapter with a thread-safe accessing mechanism.

 Gencycler eliminates The need to write all of the boilerplate code needed for writing an adapter and leaves you with only the bare minimum needed to write your business logic.